Robert burns image

 The one and only Lenny Moore

-The evening concluded with the Toast to the Artistes by Fergus McLellan and then everyone joined in the Star of Rabbie Burns followed by Auld Lang Syne.
+The evening concluded with the Toast to the Artistes by Fergus McLellan and everyone then joined in the Star of Rabbie Burns followed by Auld Lang Syne.

 (The 2007 Festival will take place on Saturday 27 January).

-burns club back button
+back button